 At the start of the class, students will be asked questions about one genre book from the list below (they are welcome to read more than one).
 It goes without saying that if you register, proceed to read the book well before the class begins!
 The four books will be used as examples during the class to illustrate many of the subjects and be used in the book discussion session.

 - Romance - The Viscount who Loved Me by Julia Quinn

-- Mystery - Bootlegger's Daughter by Margaret Maron
+- Mystery - Still Life by Louise Penny

 - Speculative Fiction - Ender's Game by Orson Scott Card

 This course includes practice chat sessions conducted online.
 The chats will take place at 3 p.m., Chicago/Central Time on Thursdays, and will last 1-2 hours.
 Those students who miss a chat may comment on the chat transcript.
 Students will have the best learning experience if they attend all of these chat sessions.